Minnesota House Republican upset about painting in which Trump gropes a woman's crotch | City Pages

 Heintzeman didn’t seem impressed (he didn’t respond to interview requests).
 Nor did many of his Facebook followers, who criticized the piece as a waste of public funds or “disgusting” or “inappropriate for young viewers.”
 (Nobody, as an article from Bluestem Prairie pointed out, asked whether it was kid-appropriate for Trump to say “Grab ‘em by the pussy” in the first place.)

-But as it happened, another legislator jumped in on the Facebook debate: Minnesota Senator Carrie Ruud, who is a fellow Republican from Breezy Point.
+But as it happened, another legislator jumped in on the Facebook debate: Minnesota Sen. Carrie Ruud, who is a fellow Republican from Breezy Point.

 “This project met all specifications set forth by the constitution and the Arts Board,” she wrote in a comment on Heintzeman’s post.
 She asked if they should only be creating art featuring events they agreed with or “like[d]”; if “the Holocaust or WWII or war or Native American conflicts” should never be featured lest they offend.
 A lot of art in the Capitol, she said, is “rated X” for nudity anyway.